For Parents

 • Text “TEEN” to 839863

-• Talk via their app: teenlineonline.org/talk-now/
+• Talk via their app: teenline.org/youth

 • Teen Line also offers message boards, resources, and information.